Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Introduction

 has the desired $1-\alpha$ coverage.
-That is, it satisfies~\cref{e:mcov} for a new test sample $(\Xtest,\Ytest)$ from the same distribution $\mathcal P$.
-This well-established framework is the so-called split conformal approach \citep[e.g.][]{lei2018distribution,ConformalizedQR}.
-More generally, originally started in \citet{vovk2005algorithmic}, the conformalization idea that leverages quantile-based construction of prediction sets elicits a range of variants, with focus on optimal data usage and applying to different problems, including jackknife+ \citep{alaa2020discriminative,barber2021predictive}, cross-conformal prediction \citep{vovk2015cross} and ensemble-based approaches \citep{kim2020predictive,gupta2022nested}.
+That is, it satisfies~\cref{e:mcov} for any new test observation $(\Xtest,\Ytest)$ from the same distribution $\mathcal P$, under a remarkably weak exchangeability assumption.
+This well-established framework is the so-called split conformal approach \citep{SplitConformalMargProof,Lei18ConformalPred}.
+More generally, originally started in \citet{vovk1999ml,vovk2005algorithmic}, the conformalization idea that leverages quantile-based construction of prediction sets elicits a range of variants, with focus on optimal data usage and applying to different problems, including jackknife+ \citep{alaa2020discriminative,barber2021predictive}, cross-conformal prediction \citep{vovk2015cross} and ensemble-based approaches \citep{kim2020predictive,gupta2022nested}.
+In combination with machine learning methods, it can efficiently capture predictive uncertainty~\citep{shafervovk2008tutorial,Zhou25ConformSurveyML}, and provide intervals with highly adaptive lengths~\citep{ConformalizedQR}.
+Extensions to nonexchangeable data are also well-studied~\citep{OliveiraConformNonexchError}.
+In particular, weighted conformal methods can account for distribution shifts and drifts~\citep{TibshiraniCoformShift,Barber2023nonstatConform}.

 Conformal prediction intervals are widely used for confidence levels $1-\alpha$ of moderate value relative to the sample size $n_c$ (e.g., $90\%$ and $n_c = 1000$), where enough of the calibration scores are above this quantile.
-In many applications, however, test points $\Ytest \notin C(\Xtest)$ that fall outside of the confidence set correspond to a high-impact event with serious consequences for the environment, human lives or the economy.
+In many applications, however, test points $\Ytest \notin \hat{C}(\Xtest)$ that fall outside of the prediction set correspond to a high-impact event with serious consequences for the environment, human lives or the economy.
 Examples for such risk-sensitive applications are the protection of cities and energy infrastructure from flooding \citep{kee2009,AsadiDanube} or the financial reserves of banks and insurance companies \citep{zhou2019, dup2022}.
 In these cases, much larger values of confidence $1-\alpha$, close to one, will be required, sometimes even by law.
 Classical methods from conformal prediction fail for those requirements, since the quantile $\hat{q}_\alpha$ as defined above is not a useful estimator when the level $\alpha < 1/(n_c+1)$.
 Indeed, in this case, less than one observation then exceeds the $(1-\alpha)$-quantile on average, and $\hat{q}_\alpha$ is infinite (or ill-defined).
 Even for slightly larger values $\alpha$ close to that limit, the variance of $\hat{q}_\alpha$ can be huge.